-Table 6-3 Countermeasures for torsional and axial vibrations of the shafting
+Table 6-3 Countermeasures for torsional and axial vibrations of the shafting obuliterined sales for torsional and axial visitations of the sharting

 No. of cyl.
-Torsional vibration Axial vibration 5-8 Detailed calculations have to be carried out for every installation; countermeasures to be selected accordingly (shaft diameters, critical or barred speed range, flywheel, tuning wheel, torsional vibration damper).
+Torsional vibration Axial vibration 5-6 Detailed calculations have to be carried out for every installation; countermeasures to be selected accordingly (shaft diameters, cri- tical or barred speed range, flywheel, tuning wheel, torsional vibration damper).
 An integrated axial vibration damper is fitted as standard to reduce the axial vibration in the crankshaft.
 However, the effect of the coupled axial vibration on the propulsion shafting components should be checked by calculation.